algorandfoundation/docs/docs/sdks/go/index.md

 }
 ```

 !!!
-Info
+Note
-    Lines 17 and 35 contain comments about inserting additional code.
+    Lines 17 and 35 contain TODO: comments about inserting additional code.
 As you proceed with this guide, ensure the line numbers remain in sync.

 !!!
 Tip
     Make sure to save the generated address and passphrase in a secure location, as they will be used later on.